noidexe/Enjin-Coin-Documentation/docs/graphql.md

 ## Mutating Enjin Object Types

-Mutating in GraphQL is the way to modify data, it is the term used to include all non API functions other than GET.
+Mutating in GraphQL is the way to modify data, it is the term used to include all non-API functions other than GET.
 This includes functions such as put, post, and delete that you may be familiar with from REST-based APIs.

 Unlike querying, mutating requires adding all the arguments to the mutation.
 After it runs, you can query the values of the object after the mutation took place.